How to choose mould steel

-Moulding requirements vary， e.g. from simple prototype work undertaken on soft aluminium construction moulds, to fully hardened alloy steel volume production moulds moulding to close dimensional tolerances.
+Moulding requirements vary， e.g., from simple prototype work undertaken on soft aluminum construction moulds to fully hardened alloy steel volume production moulding to close dimensional tolerances.

 Once decided upon， the selected material should be written into the tooling specification for future procurement purposes.

 Mould steel requirements

 For general purpose moulding applications, the principal steel attributes are listed and explained below.

-(a) High core strength.
-As a result of the service conditions encountered during injection moulding, i.e. relatively high compressive cyclic loadings, the material core strength is of relevance to the mould designer.
+As a result of the service conditions encountered during injection moulding, i.e., relatively high compressive cyclic loadings, the material core strength is relevant to the mould designer.

 Mould tools are subject to considerable wear from many sources, which include: